Anisotropic correlation functions as tracers of central galaxy alignments in simulations: Correlation Function

 To statistically study the distribution of galaxies, we use the cross-correlation function, $\xi(r)$, between central galaxies of each group and different targets.
 This function measures the excess probability $dP$ of finding a target in the volume element $dV$ at a distance $r$ away from a central galaxy \citep{Peebles1980}:

 where $n$ is the target numerical density.
 Here we use two different targets: the total galaxy sample and the dark matter particles.
-To measure $\xi(r)$ in the simulation box, we use the \cite{Davis1983} method consisting on counting central galaxy-target pairs in a distance bin and normalising this quantity by the expected number of pairs for a homogeneous random distribution.
+To measure $\xi(r)$ in the simulation box, we use the \cite{Davis1983} method consisting of counting central galaxy-target pairs in a distance bin and normalising this quantity by the expected number of pairs for a homogeneous random distribution.

 We will refer to the standard $\xi(r)$, as the ``isotropic'' cross-correlation function, $\xi(r)_{iso}$, since we will later use a modified version that considers the orientation of the central object with respect to the targets (see Section~\ref{sec:anisotropic-corr}).
+As we have done in previous work, such as \cite{Rodriguez2022}, we performed correlation function calculations using codes developed by us for this purpose.